Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 images:

  - url: /engineering-education/kubernetes-clusters-intro/hero.jpg
  alt: kubernetes cluster example image

 ---

-A **Kubernetes Cluster**  manages containers that consist of nodes that work together to perform a particular operation.
-After successfully building an application container, we usually get the motivation to deploy it into a reliable and scalable distributed system.
-Several cloud-based service providers make it easy to create Kubernetes clusters using few command-based instructions.
-This option is highly recommended if one is getting started with Kubernetes because it's better to get started quickly.
+A **Kubernetes Cluster** manages containers that consist of many nodes that are working together to perform a particular operation.
+Several cloud-based service providers allows us to create Kubernetes clusters using few commands.
+This option is recommended if one is getting started with Kubernetes because it allows us to get things up and running faster.
+Furthermore, the **minikube** tool only creates a *single-node cluster*.
+Single node clusters do not have all features of a Kubernetes cluster making cloud providers a better option.

-Kubernetes, learn about it and then learn how to install it in our physical machines.
-As much as using cloud-based solutions requires us to pay and have an active network connection to the cloud,  the **minikube** tool only creates a *single-node cluster*, which doesn’t demonstrate all aspects of a complete Kubernetes cluster.

 ### Installing in Public Cloud Providers